-The plugin has been tested with the CS6, CC, CC 2014, CC 2015 and CC 2015.3 versions of Illustrator.
-You can install the plugin on multiple versions of Illustrator on the same machine.
+The plugin has been tested with all versions of Illustrator from CS6 to 2024.
+You can install the plugin on multiple versions of Illustrator on the same computer.

 Download the latest version of the Plugin installer for Mac or Windows from here: